-Neural networks (NN) which are able to learn nonlinear behaviors from a limited set of measurement data can provide efficient and compact multi-media object modeling solutions.
+Neural Networks (NN) which are able to learn nonlinear behaviors from a limited set of measurement data can provide efficient and compact multi-media object modeling solutions.
 Due to their continuous, analog-like, memory behavior, NNs are able to provide instantaneously an estimation of the output value for input values that were not part of the initial training set.
-NNs consisting of a collection of simple neuron circuits provide the massive computational parallelism allowing for high rendering rates of complex models [23].
+NNs consisting of a collection of simple neuron circuits provide the massive computational parallelism allowing for high rendering rates of complex models [21].

-A NN modeling technique, Fig. 10, has recently been proposed by Cretu et al., [19], to map elastic behavior from data collected using a joint sensing strategy, combining tactile probing and range imaging.
+A NN modeling technique, Fig. 10, has recently been proposed by Cretu et al, [18], to map elastic behavior from data collected using a joint sensing strategy, combining tactile probing and range imaging.

 The force/torque sensor shown in Fig. 6 is used to measure the force components applied on the object and a laser range finder measures the deformation of the surface of the object under the given force.
-The laser profiling approach shown in Fig. 7 is used to collect 75 to 100 scans of the same area within a few seconds while the applied force is kept constant.
-Each geometric profile scan consists of 512 samples measured along a straight laser sweep lines on the object's surface.
-In order to filter out the measurement noise, the mean value of all deformation profiles obtained under any given force is computed.
-The resulting mean value profiles, $profile(f_i)$, are then saved for each magnitude of normal force, f_i , applied on the object and for each cluster of similar elasticity.
+The laser range finder shown in Fig. 7 is used to collect 75 to 100 scans of the same area are within a few seconds while the applied force is kept constant.
+Each geometric profile scan consists of 512 samples measured along a straight laser sweep line on the object's surface.
+In order to filter out the measurement noise, we are calculating the mean value of all the deformation profiles obtained under any given force.
+The resulting mean value profiles are then saved for each magnitude of normal force applied on the object and for each cluster of similar elasticity.
 This provides efficient means to cope with the noise in the range data.

-The process is initially guided by vision to define regions where the object lies.
-Then starting from the resulting cloud of 3D data, a neural gas NN yields a reduced set of cluster points on the 3D object's surface which are relevant for the tactile probing [24].
+Starting from the resulting cloud of data, a neural gas NN yields a reduced set of cluster points on the 3D object's surface which are relevant for the tactile probing, [22].

 For each cluster of similar elasticity, a feedforward NN with two input neurons (Y and F), 25 hidden neurons and one output neuron (Z) is employed to learn the relation between the applied forces measured by the force-torque sensor and the corresponding geometric profiles measured by the range finder.
 One network is needed to model the elastic behavior of each cluster.
-Once trained, the NN takes as inputs the position along the profile, Y, and the force, F, and outputs the surface deformation coordinate, Z, with respect to the unloaded surface location, as illustrated in Fig. 11 and Fig. 12.
+Once trained, the NN takes as inputs the Y coordinate and the force, F, and outputs the Z coordinate, as illustrated in Fig. 11 and Fig. 12